bdwidhalm/headless-music-player/README.md

 # headless-music-player

 This is a simple script created to run on a raspberry pi to play music without a monitor.
+The Python script is multi-threaded, each thread handles a different function:
+- Main thread setups up the script and spawns off other threads then waits for all threads to finish their work
+- Music thread handles playing the audio files
+- Display thread handles changed to the LCD display screen
+- Control thread listens for inputs from the buttons to play/pause or change playlists

 ## Setup
 Need to add a cron entry to start the python script after start-up or reboot.
 The script runs in the background waiting for a button to be pressed.